Peculiarities of POWER C

 free (arr);

-Declaring and initializing a string within a function
+Declaring and initializing an array (a string) within a function

 Not workingWorking